-I am currently Interim Director of Collections Operations at the Museum of Comparative Zoology, a center for research and education focused on the comparative relationships of animal life.
+I am the Director of Collections Operations at the Museum of Comparative Zoology, a center for research and education focused on the comparative relationships of animal life.
 The MCZ's collections are comprised of approximately 21-million extant and fossil invertebrate and vertebrate specimens, which are integral to research and teaching within Harvard University and are a resource to the larger scientific community.
-As Assistant Director of Collections Operations, I managed the museum's Biosafety Level 2 facilities, including the Cryogenic Collections and Vertebrate Preparation Lab, and provided oversight of the museum's collections transactions to ensure legality, integrity, and safety.

 I am interested in the development of best practices for natural history collections and am involved in disseminating information regarding the growing number of domestic and international legal issues are confronting biodiversity collections.
 I am currently working as member of the Steering Committee of the Biodiversity Collections Network (https://bcon.aibs.org/) to build a broader community vision for the future of biodiversity collections.